nulib-oer/lantern/source/drafts/online-workflow.md

 The conversion process between word processing formats and markdown won't be perfect, so you may need to spend some time correcting any formatting errors or removing any unnecessary markup.

-- Click on the "03-probability.md" file
+1. Click on the "03-probability.md" file.

 ![Screenshot of the Probabilities example chapter on GitHub](ow_probability.png)

 GitHub will render the raw markdown as formatted HTML (without any styles) in order to give you a preview of how the content will look in its final state.

-- Click on the pencil icon labelled "Edit this File" near the right side of the screen
+2. Click on the pencil icon labelled "Edit this File" near the right side of the screen.

 The editor view of the file will allow you to edit the raw markdown contents as well as the file name itself (including the extension).
 We'll need to edit this file because there's a problem with the title of the chapter.